-- Any C. difficile toxin-positive laboratory result from the same patient and location, following a previous C. difficile toxin-positive laboratory result within 14 days even across calendar months and readmissions to the same facility location. - There should be 14 days with no C. difficile toxin-positive laboratory result for the patient and specific location before another C. difficile LabID Event is entered into NHSN for the patient and location. - The date of specimen collection is considered Day 1.
+- Any C. difficile toxin-positive laboratory result from the same patient and location, following a previous C. difficile toxin-positive laboratory result within 14 days even across calendar months and readmissions to the same facility location. - There should be 14 days with no C. difficile toxin-positive laboratory result for the patient and specific location before another C. difficile LabID Event is entered into NHSN for the patient and location.

+• The date of specimen collection for the previously submitted C. difficile LabID Event is considered Day 1.